serifpersia/pianolux-arduino/README.md

 **PianoLED V4** is a user-friendly Java-based GUI application that empowers you to control an LED strip using an Arduino.
 This versatile tool is designed for use with 88, 76, 73, or other key-sized pianos, where you can choose between a 2m/144 or 2m/72 LED strip.
 For smaller keyboards, a 1m LED strip is sufficient.

+## Join Our Community

+Be part of the PianoLED Discord Server Community where you can connect with fellow users, ask questions, and share your experiences: [Join PianoLED Discord](https://discord.gg/S6xmuX4Hx5)

 ## LED Strip Compatibility

 PianoLED is compatible with a wide range of 5V addressable LED strips supported by the FastLED library for Arduino.
 It offers support for both 72 and 144 density/m strips.
 Compatible strips include: